A Call for Help May Be The Secret To College Success

 Another reason students sometimes do not seek help is that they felt stigmatized during high school if they used a resource room or other support, and felt exposed because everyone knew.

 “There isn’t a stigma of having a disability at BC or at most any college,” said Kathy.
 “The Connors Center serves all students on campus.
 Half of the freshmen class uses the resources of the center.
 If a student has a learning disability, no one else would know that.”

 Students with executive function (planning, organizing, prioritizing, managing time and space) challenges face special difficulties if they have not developed strategies prior to college.

 “College will be difficult,” said Kathy.
-“Every course will have a syllabus which is a like a map or plan for the entire semester, yet some students will just throw it in the bottom of their backpack.”
+“Every course will have a syllabus which is like a map or plan for the entire semester, yet some students will just throw it in the bottom of their backpack.”

 BC offers a coach to meet once a week with such students to plan and organize each course for the semester.
 Regardless of where students are heading to college, they may benefit from working with a coach over the summer prior to college to improve their skills.

 A great resource for students is: Seven Steps to College Success: A Pathway for Students with Disabilities, 3rd Edition by Elizabeth C. Hamblet, out February 2023.